Common Stocks, Preferred Stocks: Basic Concepts

 Authorized shares are shares authorized by the charter when the corporation was formed.
 Issued shares are authorized stock sold to investors.
 Issued shares and unissued shares make up all authorized stock.
 Outstanding stock is stock owned by investors.
 All outstanding stock has been issued, but sometimes a company will repurchase its own stock, which then becomes treasury stock, which reduces the number of outstanding shares.

 Treasury stock is stock issued by the company, but later repurchased.
 Treasury stock has no voting rights, does not receive dividends, is not used in the computation of earnings per share, and is no longer outstanding stock.
-Companies repurchase their stock for any of the following reasons:
+Companies repurchase their stock for any of these reasons:

 Par Value, Stated Value, Legal Capital